cmu-delphi/covidcast-indicators/facebook/README.md

 There should be good coverage of all the core functions in the package.

+### Testing during development

+Repeatedly building the package and running the full check suite is tedious if you are working on fixing a failing test.
+A faster workflow is this:

+1. Set your R working directory to `delphiFacebook/tests/testthat`.
+2. Run `testthat::test_dir('.')`

+This will test the live code without having to rebuild the package.

 ## Outline of the Indicator

 Facebook surveys are one of our most complex data pipelines.
 At a high level,